How to use Demonstrative Pronouns and Determiners

 Demonstrative pronouns and determiners

-Some types of pronoun and determiner are very similar and it can be difficult to tell them apart.
+Some pronouns and determiners look identical, and it can be tricky to tell which is which.
 Demonstrative pronouns and determiners fall into this category.

 In fact, the four words we use as demonstrative pronouns are exactly the same words we use as demonstrative determiners: